NEFSC/READ-SSB-Lee-RFAdataset/README.md

 2. There is no guarantee that permits that were affiliated in a particular year were also affiliated in previous years.
 For example, the fact that permits 123 and 456 were affiliated in 2013, does not imply that they were affiliated in 2012.
 Once a group of permits is affiliated together, revenues for the trailing 3 years are combined and aggregated.
 For example, if permits 123 and 456 were affiliated in 2013 but not in 2011 or 2012, the average revenues for 123 and 456 across the 2011-20123 period are summed when making a SBA size determination.
 This is consistent with current SBA guidance.

 3. When the dataset is generated for subsequent years, the affiliate id variables will change.
 For example if permits 123 and 456 were affiliate_id =3 in 2013, that same grouping (if it even exists) is likely to have a different value of affiliate_id in 2014.
 This is probably fine for RFA purposes.

+# Examples
+Please see the subfolder in "stata_code" for a few stata code samples.
+You're on your own for SAS or R.

 # References